 Do you want to track key metrics like email signups or sales for your site?
-Just looking at your website traffic overview report doesn’t give you the full picture.

 If you want your site to be successful, then you need detailed metrics like which pages are getting you the most signups, which traffic source is producing the best results, and more.

-This is where goal based reports come in.
 In this article, we’ll show you how to set up Google Analytics goals for your WordPress site.

 What Are Goals in Google Analytics?

-- Setting Up Google Analytics with MonsterInsights
+Setting Up Google Analytics in WordPress with MonsterInsights

 For more help, check out our instructions on how to install Google Analytics on your site using MonsterInsights.

-Tracking eCommerce Goals in Google Analytics
+Tracking eCommerce Conversion in WordPress

 Do you want to find out how many visitors are converting into paying customers?

-Head to Insights » Reports and click on the ‘eCommerce’ tab to view your report.
+After setting up tracking, you can head to Insights » Reports and click on the ‘eCommerce’ tab to view your report.
 Once you’ve had some sales, it’ll look something like this:

 You can even see how many days it typically takes people to make a purchase, and how often people visit before making a purchase.

-Tracking Form Submission Goals in Google Analytics
+Tracking Form Submissions in Google Analytics

 Another great way to use Google Analytics and MonsterInsights is to track form conversions.